Museum visitors cuddle among a series of giant woolen coral forest sculptures

 The Core Collection consists of the following sculptures:

-- Pod Worlds (12 small vitrined works of miniature corals)
+• Pod Worlds (14 small vitrined works of miniature coral gardens.
+Subsets can be loaned.)

-- Mathematics Blackboard (a large chalkboard drawing created on-site)
+• Mathematics Blackboard (a large chalkboard drawing with diagrams about hyperbolic geometry)

-The Traveling Exhibition of the Core Collection is available for loan to museums and galleries, either in whole or in part.
-If your institution would like to consider a show of the work please see our guidelines here: Exhibiting the Crochet Reef.
+The Core Collection is available for loan to museums and galleries, in whole or in part.
+If your institution would like to consider a show please see our guidelines here: Exhibiting the Crochet Reef.

 Bleached Reef and Toxic Reef